Oven-Roasted Asparagus Recipe

 • Just a few minutes of prep time: Five minutes to rinse, trim, and season them.
 Then 15 minutes to cook.

-• One pan is all that is needed: And that pan is covered with foil so no need to wash it.
+• Clean-up is a breeze: one pan is all that’s needed, and it’s covered with foil, so there’s no need to wash it.

-• Fresh asparagus: I love using medium to thick stalks for roasting.
+• Fresh asparagus: I love using medium- to thick-stalked asparagus for roasting.
 It works the best because it gives them a nice crisp texture on the outside while keeping the center tender.
 You can find them in the vegetable aisle at your local grocery store.

 • Olive oil: A little bit of olive oil is used to drizzle them.

-• Lemon juice – The taste of freshly squeezed lemon juice makes a big difference when making fresh asparagus like this.
+• Lemon juice and zest: The taste of freshly squeezed and zested lemon makes a big difference when making fresh asparagus like this.

-1. Preheat the oven: First, heat up the oven to 400 degrees F. The secret to getting crisp asparagus and the best flavors is to bake them at high heat.
+Preheat the oven: First, I preheat the oven to 400°F. The secret to getting crisp asparagus and the best flavors is to bake them at high heat.

-2. Season: Then, place it on a baking sheet (you can line the baking dish with parchment paper or aluminum foil if desired).
-Sprinkle with some olive oil, salt, pepper, and some fresh lemon juice.
+Season: Then, I place it on a baking sheet.
+You can line the baking dish with parchment paper or aluminum foil if desired.
+I mix the remaining ingredients in a bowl.

-3. Roast: Lastly, place in the oven and bake for about 15 min.
-Check for doneness after a 10-minute mark.
+Roast: Lastly, place in the oven and bake for about 15 minutes.
+Check for doneness after 10 minutes.

 Expert tip